owado16/individual-goals/README.md

 These will be PRIVATE repos so only you and I as course organiser can see what you put into this repo.

 ## Over the summer I want to ...
 What's your goal for this course?
+I want to ne good at programming.

 ## A big problem with group projects is ...
 What do you worry about with group projects?
+My biggest fear is that not everyone will put in 100%  effort.

 ## The best part of group projects is ...
 What do you see when it goes well?
+I see that the project will finish on time and also tasks will be done easier because of the collaboration as team members will learn from each other.